umbraco/UmbracoDocs/umbraco-cms/extending/language-files.md

 # Language Files & Localization

 Language files are used for translating:
 - The Umbraco backoffice user interface so that end users can use Umbraco in their native language.
 This is particularly important for content editors who do not speak English.
-- The member identity errors in a Umbraco website so that end users can use Umbraco in the website language.
+- The member identity errors in an Umbraco website enabling end users to use Umbraco in the website language.

 If you are a package developer, [see here for docs on how to include translations for your own package](packages/language-files-for-packages.md).